JakeWharton/jakewharton.com/_posts/2018-11-27-androids-java-9-10-11-and-12-support.md

 - Java
 ---

-The previous post in this series [explored Android's Java 8 support](/androids-java-8-support).
+The first post in this series [explored Android's Java 8 support](/androids-java-8-support).
 Having support for the language features and APIs of Java 8 is table stakes at this point.
 We're not quite there with the APIs yet, sadly, but D8 has us covered with the language features.
 There's a future promise for the APIs which is essential for the health of the ecosystem.

 A lot of the reaction to the previous post echoed that Java 8 is quite old.
 The rest of the Java ecosystem is starting to move to Java 11 (being the first long-term supported release after 8) after having toyed with Java 9 and 10.
 I was _hoping_ for that reaction because I mostly wrote that post so that I could set up this one.